shabeer-syed/ACEs/index.md

-# Indicators for indentifying Adverse Childhood Experiences (ACEs) in Electronic Health Records (EHRs)
+# Indicators of Adverse Childhood Experiences (ACEs) in Electronic Health Records (EHRs)

 This repository lists all codes and measures retained from our [systematic reviews](https://adc.bmj.com/content/106/1/44.info) and validation in primary and seconary care.